+We are delighted to continue to grow the number of younger singers in the choir — it’s great to have such a broad age range represented.
 As part of our plan to encourage student musicians, the Board continues to award Orpheus Choral Scholarships on the recommendation of the Music Director.
 We are very grateful to Todd Corporation Ltd for their generous sponsorship of these scholarships.

-HELEN OLIVER (2019-21)
+HELEN OLIVER (2019-22)

 Helen has been singing in school choirs since 2008 and has had vocal lessons since 2011.
 She loves singing as a soprano and has enjoyed the opportunity of being in the Tawa College Blue Notes from 2015-2018 as well as the various other choirs and singing groups provided by the school.
 In 2018 Helen also relished the opportunity to co-direct and conduct the student led Early Birds, gaining an Adjudicator’s Choice Award and Best Student Directed Choir Award at the 2018 Big Sing.
 This year she is continuing to study for her BA and is remaining part of both Orpheus and Wellington Youth Choir for a third year, and she is looking forward to more opportunities to sing with an orchestra.
 The award of this Orpheus scholarship offers Helen the opportunity to continue singing throughout her third year of University study and into the future.